-Following hedge funds, institutions and big traders into similar options trades has been my most successful strategy for my nearly 20 years trading options.
+Following hedge funds, institutions and big traders into similar options trades has been my most successful strategy for my 20 years trading options.
 And while it’s not fair that these hedge funds may have insider information, there is nothing wrong with me following them into trades.

 Once considered a niche segment of the investing world, options trading has now gone mainstream.

 With little knowledge on the best strategies, you can use options to work the odds in your favor and make trades that have up to an 80% probability of success.
 Find out how in this free report, How Options Work—and How to Hedge Portfolios with Options.Read Your Free Report Here.

 When examining unusual options activity (specifically call buying), I am looking for these signals:

 - Big call buying in comparison to normal trading volume

 - Large amounts of money put at risk by the call buyer

 An Example of Following Unusual Options Activity Straight to the Money

 For example, last year when the call buying in GM hit all three of these signals, I sent the following trade alert to my Cabot Options Trader subscribers: